NVE/nve-git-intro/README.md

 Create a user account on [GitHub](http://www.github.com).

 Gather some code which is suitable for sharing.
 It can be a small script or a large model.

+Note: Git is also installed on hfou2 and hfou4 so some of the excercises can be made there.

 ## Agenda of the workshop